Ivy Quainoo: 2013–present: Wildfires & film debut

 Quainoo has been working on her second studio album in New York City, London & Los Angeles.
 In June, Quainoo stated that the album is finished and will be published in fall 2013.
 The album called Wildfires which was revealed some days later.
 On 6 September 2013, the first single "Wildfires (Light it Up)" from her second studio album was released.

 To promote the single and the album Wildfires, Quainoo performed at Schlag den Raab, Promi Big Brother and also having several radio interviews round the release dates.

 The album Wildfires was released on 27 September 2013.

 In October Quainoo is a special guest on Olly Murs Germany tour dates.
 Her next solo tour started in January 2014 and was called Wildfires Live Tour.

 In 2015, Ivy Quainoo announced that she was focusing on an acting career by making her small film debut in the upcoming sequel Captain America: Civil War.
+She later played a High Table operator in John Wick: Chapter 4 and Downtown Julie Brown in the Milli Vanilli docudrama Girl You Know It's True.